kaelad02/adv-reminder/README.md

 ### Compatibility Notes

-[Better Rolls for 5e](https://foundryvtt.com/packages/betterrolls5e) This module works with Better Rolls, making rolls with advantage and disadvantage with the following known issue(s).
+[Better Rolls for 5e](https://foundryvtt.com/packages/betterrolls5e) This module works with Better Rolls, making rolls with advantage and disadvantage with the following known issues.

 - Active effects for critical hits do not work.
 - The "d20 Mode" Better Rolls setting of "Single Roll Upgradeable" does not give the hint in the pop-up asking what kind of roll to perform.
 It will still apply the active effects though possibly leading to some confusion, especially since advantage and disadvantage will not cancel each other out like they should.

-[Midi QOL](https://foundryvtt.com/packages/midi-qol) This module is compatible with Midi QOL.
-However, if you've enabled Midi QOL's workflow then it is not necessary to use this module as well since Midi QOL will already do this for you.
+- Does not show messages, even if "d20 Mode" is set to "Query for (Dis)Advantage"

+[Midi QOL](https://foundryvtt.com/packages/midi-qol) This module works with Midi QOL, however there is a lot of crossover.
+Both modules will handle the advantage/disadvantage/critical flags, so you don't need this module for that.
+If you want the CSS change and messages feature, then it works with these known issues:

+- Midi QOL will ignore any advantage/disadvantage/critical settings that Advantage Reminder finds and passes along.
+It will perform the check for those flags itself.
+It is wasted work but shouldn't cause a noticable performance hit.
+- Does not show messages if Midi QOL is configured to fast forward rolls
+- Does not show messages on attack or damage rolls

 [Minimal Rolling Enhancements for D&D5e](https://foundryvtt.com/packages/mre-dnd5e) This module works with MRE, making rolls with advantage/disadvantage and showing messages if you hold the "Roll Dialog Modifier Key" (an MRE setting).